China–Italy relations: History

 In March 2019, during Chinese President Xi Jinping's visit to Italy, China signed a memorandum of understanding on China's Belt and Road Initiative (BRI) with Italy.
 Italy became the only G7 country to join the BRI.
 In July 2023 declared its intention to quit the BRI.
 Prime Minister Giorgia Meloni stated that the project was not of any real benefit to Italy's economy.
 The Ministry of Foreign Affairs of China described Italy's actions as "disrupting cooperation and creating divisions".
 Publishing in 2025, academic Chuchu Zhang writes that bilateral economic cooperation between Italy and China was not disrupted by Italy's intent to withdraw, and trade between the two countries increased through February 2024.

 In March 2020, Chinese state owned TV channel CGTN and Chinese newspaper Global Times were reported to have attempted to spread a disinformation campaign that the COVID-19 pandemic may have originated in Italy after the United States.

 On 13 March 2020, China sent medical supplies, including masks and respirators to Italy, together with a team of Chinese medical staff to help Italy and fight the virus across the country.
 After China donated millions of masks, China sold masks to Italy.
 These were not donations but rather paid products and services.
 On March 24, 2020, Italian Foreign Minister Luigi Di Maio stated in an interview that after the outbreak in Italy, China was the first to provide Italy with medical supplies and dispatch medical experts.
 When the virus broke out, Italy was accused of dumping materials used to protect Italians at a low price because it presented 40,000 masks to China.
 Today, China is giving back millions of masks.
 Italian Prime Minister Giuseppe Conte thanked China for its support and assistance.
 However, in April 2020 after the tragedy, it was reported that the PPE kits sold by China to Italy were the same that Italy had earlier donated to China during the initial spread of the COVID-19 in China.

 The Chinese Ministry of Foreign Affairs responded: This is false news.
 The Italian government did not respond yet.

-In May 2020, Chinese official spokespeople tweeted videos of Italians chanting "Grazie, Cina" with China's national anthem playing in the background.
-Analysis of the video revealed the video to be doctored and raised concerns about Chinese propaganda activities in the European Union including urging European officials to heap praise on China and attempts to undermine Europe's response to the health crisis and project China and Russia as the only ones with a robust strategy to combat COVID-19.
+In May 2020, Chinese diplomats Hua Chunying and Zhao Lijian each tweeted a video of Italians chanting "Grazie, Cina" with China's national anthem playing in the background.
+Analysis by the Financial Times suggests that the videos were doctored, raising concerns about Chinese propaganda activities in the European Union and attempts to undermine Europe's response to the health crisis and project China and Russia as the only ones with a robust strategy to combat COVID-19.

+In March 2026, the Italian Ministry of the Interior ordered the expulsion of eight Chinese nationals suspected of spying on dissidents and conducting transnational repression on Italian soil.